TCCofWANG/Sparse_Index_Tracking/README.md

 # PITNet-PyTorch
-Run train_PIT directly to return the results of the algorithm run and display the image.
+Run train_PIT.py directly to return the results of the algorithm run and display the image.